AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_1/Unit3.md.txt

 Result: 12.5 * 3.5 = 43.75
 ```

-Submit your .java files and your test cases
+Submit your .java files and provide multiple test cases

 ---